-Al-Pac and NFPL are legally obligated by the Government of Alberta to consult with First Nations and Métis Settlements on their Integrated General Development Plan.
-The spirit of this consultation is to encourage strong relationships and mutual respect by enabling early discussion related to forest planning and operations resulting in tangible and measurable outcomes from consultation efforts.
-The companies also aim to support communities on obtaining a common understanding of the United Nations Declaration on the Rights of Indigenous Peoples (UNDRIP) and Free Prior and Informed Consent (FPIC).
+Al-Pac is legally obligated by the Government of Alberta to consult with First Nations and Métis Settlements on their Integrated General Development Plan.
+The spirit of this consultation is to encourage strong relationships and mutual respect by enabling early discussion related to forest planning and operations resulting in tangible and measurable outcomes from consultation efforts The companies aim to support communities on obtaining a common understanding of the United Nations Declaration on the Rights of Indigenous Peoples (UNDRIP) and Free Prior and Informed Consent (FPIC) so that communities are well informed and our relationships incorporate recognition and inclusion of community interests.